Convergence of eigenstate expectation values with system size: Conclusion

 \section{Conclusion}

 In summary, we have proposed a definition of the convergence rate of EEV in the thermodynamic limit (Definition \ref{def}).
 The weak ETH (Lemma \ref{weaketh}) implies that $R_{f(x)=0}(N)=O(1/\sqrt N)$.
 If an optimal $\hat f$ exists, then we obtain an upper bound $R_{\hat f}(N)=O(1/\sqrt N)$.
-Although $R_{\hat f}(N)$ can be identically zero for certain local operators (Example \ref{exa}), we have proved that for almost all local operators, the lower bound $R_f(N)\ge r_f(N)=\Omega(1/N)$ holds for any smooth function $f$ including the optimal $\hat f$ (Theorem \ref{cor}).
+Although $R_{\hat f}(N)$ can be identically zero for certain local operators (Example \ref{exa}), we have proved that for almost every local operator, the lower bound $R_f(N)\ge r_f(N)=\Omega(1/N)$ holds for any smooth function $f$ including the optimal $\hat f$ (Theorem \ref{cor}).
 These results apply to all TI systems in any spatial dimension, regardless of the integrability or chaoticity of the model.
 In systems satisfying the (strong) ETH (Assumption \ref{ass}), we have proved that the aforementioned lower bound is tight (Theorem \ref{thm:eth}).

-An open problem is to close or reduce the gap between our lower and upper bounds on $R_{\hat f}(N)$ without assuming the ETH (\ref{eq:ass}).
+An open question is whether the gap between our lower and upper bounds on $R_{\hat f}(N)$ can be reduced or even closed without assuming the ETH (\ref{eq:ass}).
 To this end, it would be instructive to study $R_{\hat f}(N)$ in (integrable) free-fermion systems, which can be diagonalized analytically and efficiently simulated numerically.
-We conjecture that $R_{\hat f}(N)=\Theta(1/N)$ in all TI systems.
+We conjecture that in any TI system, $R_{\hat f}(N)=\Theta(1/N)$ for almost every local operator.